abencini/website/README.md

 # Collaborate

 As an author or an editor, ideally, the only content that you should be touching is under the `collections/` directory.
-A “collection” but a class of data that is somehow (i.e., logically) related to each other.
+A “collection” is nothing but a class of data that is somehow (i.e., logically) related to each other.

 Collections are simply folders inside the `collections/` directory.